 Our PREPARED TO RESPOND™ services maximize profit by meeting fuel and crude oil specifications, increasing their value and marketability.View More

 Shale oil has rapidly become a favorite crude feed for US refiners.
-Yet variations in shale oil composition from basin to basin ― and even within basins —plus many common characteristics of shale oil, can lead to significant disruptions across the refining supply chain that can cause a range of financial and production issues.
+Yet variations in shale oil composition from basin to basin ― and even within basins —plus many common characteristics of shale oil, can lead to significant disruptions across the hydrocarbon supply chain that can cause a range of financial and production issues.

 The Bakken field produces both tight and shale oil.
 Similarly, oil produced from the Utica shale play in the Appalachian Basin differs from what is produced from the Eagle Ford or Cline fields in south and west Texas.
-And, there are variations in API gravity, hydrogen sulfide (H2S) and solids content, crude quality, and other shale oil characteristics within each of those fields.
+And, there are variations in API gravity, hydrogen sulfide (H2S), wax and solids content, crude quality, and other shale oil characteristics within each of those fields.

 Among issues that can challenge shale oil processing are the following.